 - personal and professional growth; - development of leadership skills; - understanding the history, ethics, and program of the teaching profession; - participation in professional activities at the local and state levels.

 All education majors are encouraged to join a professional organization.
-For more information about A+PEL, contact Diann Norris (318) 473-6457 or Susan Myrick (318) 427-4470.
+For more information about A+PEL, contact Susan Myrick (318) 427-4470.